julietteBergoend/plumcot-prodigy/plumcot_prodigy/README.md

 ```
 When selection is finished, press _a_ (for _accept_) .
 If no selection is done, press _space_ (for _ignore_) or _x_.
-You can select multiple images when multiple characters are speaking at the same time and uttering the same sentence.
+You can select multiple images when multiple characters are uttering the same sentence at the same time.

 4. Save your annotations
 5. Process your annotations